pmaji/financial-asset-comparison-tool/README.md

 1. Technical assistance and ideation:

      1. If you have coding experience, check out the code and issues tab and see if you can help with anything or propose new additions.
+There are also a few issues that, while unaddressed, were not hyper-important and were subsequently closed due to a lack of capacity, so if you're looking to help out, start by looking through the most recently closed issues for some that still have components that aren't completely finished.

      2. If you want new features integrated or have any other ideas, open a new issue and I'll address it ASAP.